projektvpn/projektvpn/README.md

 EOF

 # Set up NAT so all the VPN traffic comes out of this server's Internet IP
+# By default we have an "exit 0" we need to remove
+sudo sed '/exit 0/d' /etc/rc.local -i
 sudo tee -a /etc/rc.local <<EOF iptables --wait -t nat -A POSTROUTING -o eth0 -j MASQUERADE iptables --wait -A FORWARD -i eth0 -o tun0 -m state --state RELATED,ESTABLISHED -j ACCEPT